porkbrain/solitaire/README.md

 Highscore board is a simple table.
 Items are sorted by time and the records of a logged player are highlighted.
 Highscores are stored in local storage.

+## Help
+This page includes information and brief history about Solitaire games and Klondike rules.

 Contains a comments section.
 Comments are stored in local storage as well.
 One can add a text a tags to his comment.
 It is posted with name of a logged user.